U.S., EU to expel more than 100 Russian diplomats over UK nerve attack

 The Kremlin has accused Britain of whipping up an anti-Russia campaign and has sought to cast doubt on the British analysis that Moscow was responsible.
 Russia has already ordered 23 British diplomats out of the country after Britain expelled 23 Russian diplomats.

-(Reporting by Michael Holden and Elizabeth Piper in London, John Irish in Paris, Gabrielle Tetrault-Farber, Vladimir Soldatkin and Christian Lowe in Moscow, Alissa de Carbonnel in Bulgaria, David Ljunggren in Ottawa, Johan Sennero in Stockholm, David Mardiste in Tallinn; Roberta Rampton, John Walcott, Warren Strobel, Patricia Zengerle, Matt Spetalnick and Mark Hosenball in Washington; Michelle Nichols at the United Nations; Writing by Guy Falconbridge and Yara Bayoumy; Editing by Kevin Liffey, Frances Kerry; and Grant McCool)
+(Reporting by Michael Holden and Elizabeth Piper in LONDON, John Irish in PARIS, Gabrielle Tetrault-Farber, Vladimir Soldatkin and Christian Lowe in MOSCOW, Alissa de Carbonnel in BULGARIA, David Ljunggren in OTTAWA, Johan Sennero in STOCKHOLM, David Mardiste in TALLINN, Roberta Rampton, John Walcott, Warren Strobel, Patricia Zengerle, Matt Spetalnick and Mark Hosenball in WASHINGTON, Michelle Nichols at the UNITED NATIONS, and Jane Wardell in SYDNEY; Writing by Guy Falconbridge and Yara Bayoumy; Editing by Kevin Liffey, Frances Kerry, Grant McCool and Paul Tait)